Seasonal bulk flowers & foliage for DIY weddings & events

 What’s in a bucket

-Each bulk flower bucket includes 50–60 stems of thoughtfully curated seasonal flowers and foliage, harvested from the best of what is blooming at the farm that week.
+Each bulk flower bucket includes 50–60 stems of thoughtfully curated seasonal flowers and/or foliage (your choice), harvested from the best of what’s blooming at the farm that week.

 two varieties of foliage (such as olive, eucalyptus, bouquet herbs, and scented geranium)